 Latin Kings

-Founded Founded in 1958 in or near Near West Side Wicker Park (West Town) Humboldt Park (West Humboldt Park)
+Founded Founded c.
+1964 by King Phil and King Rory in or near Wicker Park (West Town) Humboldt Park (West Humboldt Park)

 Colors Black and Gold